Tomorrow's Talent terms and conditions

 9. By submitting an entry to the Competition, you accept that the decision of the judges as to the winners and runners-up of the Competition will be final and no correspondence or discussion will be entered into with respect to this decision.

 10. A list of the names of the judges will be available online at www.princes-trust.org.uk/tomorrowstalent, one month after the Competition closes.

-11. The Competition is open to young people aged 15 years or over (with entrants under 18 requiring permission from their parental or legal guardian to enter), other than judges of the Competition, employees of The Trust and their families, provided that any such young person:
+11. The Competition is open to young people aged 13 or over (with entrants under 18 requiring permission from their parental or legal guardian to enter), other than judges of the Competition, employees or Young Ambassadors of the Trust and their families, provided that any such young person:

 a) is, at the date of submission of their entry, involved with, receiving support from or taking part in a programme run by, the Prince’s Trust; or